Container deposit schemes in Australia: Tasmania

 In December 2014 a state-based deposit scheme was rejected by the government, citing costs and the need to ship containers to the Australian mainland for processing.
 Various environmental organisations, including The Greens and many Tasmanian local councils have been pushing for a scheme in Tasmania for many years.
 Most people are in favour of a scheme according to various studies that have been conducted over the years.

 In June 2019 the Tasmanian government announced the goal of introducing a refund scheme by 2022.
 After several delays, the scheme, named Recycle Rewards, was launched on 1 May 2025.

 Impact

 From its launch in December 2017 up to June 2025, the New South Wales scheme had collected more than 13 billion containers and 1.1 million tonnes of material had been recycled.
 In Western Australia, 4.5 billion containers had been returned, as of September 2025.
 The state's recycling rates for beverage containers had also increased from 35 per cent to 65 per cent.
 The scheme in Victoria had collected around 1.8 billion containers between its launch in November 2023 to June 2025.
+Recycling rates for drinks containers sold in the state also grew from around 30 per cent in November 2023 to 69 per cent in the last quarter of 2025.
 In Tasmania, 30 million containers had been collected from its launch in May 2025 to September 2025.

 A study published in June 2025 partly attributed container deposit schemes for a 39 per cent reduction in the density of plastic pollution in coastal areas around Australia’s cities over the previous decade.